Man accused of defrauding clients via fake celebrity charity

 CONCORD, N.H.
 (AP) — There may be some bad blood between a former New Hampshire financial adviser and clients he's accused of defrauding via a fake charity he claimed involved singer Taylor Swift.

-The state bureau of securities regulation recently obtained a court order to freeze the assets of Dain Stokes and prevent him from contacting former clients.

-Authorities say two of those clients invested more than half a million dollars in what Stokes claimed was a charity project in Africa involving Swift, Bill Gates and other celebrities.
+The state bureau of securities regulation recently obtained a temporary court order freezing the assets of Dain Stokes and prohibiting him from contacting two former clients.
+Starting about a year ago, the pair invested at least $576,000 in what they believed was a charity project in Africa involving Swift, Bill Gates and other celebrities, authorities said.

-In court documents, officials also say Stokes told clients he was engaged to Swift and promised them a 20% return.

-Stokes, of Fremont, has been fired by LPL Financial in Bedford.
+"We only know of two (investors), but we have concerns that there may be others," Noah Abrahams, staff attorney for the securities bureau, said Wednesday.

+Authorities said Stokes promised clients a 20% return, but instead spent some of the money on himself and transferred the rest to multiple people and entities across the country.
+He also told clients he was engaged to Swift, according to court documents, and mentioned her in text messages updating clients about the project.

+"We need $30k this week to finish the project in Africa so we all get paid big, I can come up with $20k, but I'm $10k short, so you have it?"
+Stokes texted one investor, according to the complaint.
+"If not, no worries, but Taylor asked me to personally ask you, lol, she likes you!
+Let me know."

+In another text, Stokes wrote: "Trump's illegally locked my bank accounts and I'm fighting it in the Federal Bank Commission in the New Hampshire AG's Office.
+Taylor is releasing a new song on Instagram in 30 minutes and I'm promoting it."

+One of the investors said he had been a client of Stokes for about 15 years, including the last 10 when Stokes worked for LPL Financial in Bedford.
+Stokes, of Fremont, has been fired from that job, and he did not show up to a court hearing before the temporary order was issued.
 A phone message was left for him Wednesday at a possible home number.

+Abrahams said the case remains under investigation, and the bureau is pursuing restitution for Stokes' clients.
+It's possible Stokes will face criminal charges in addition to the administrative court case.
+When police asked Stokes about the name of the Africa charity and where the money goes, he claimed it was confidential, authorities said.